Laravel-Backpack/revise-operation/readme.md

 [```venturecraft/revisionable```](https://github.com/VentureCraft/revisionable) allows you to store, see and undo changes to entries on an Eloquent model.
 This package just provides an admin interface for it, in the form of a Backpack operation, that you can use on the CrudControllers of entities that have the Revisionable trait.

-When enabled, Revisions will show another button in the table view, between Edit and Delete.
-On click, that button opens another page which will allow an admin to see all changes and who made them:
+When used, this operation will show another button for each entry in the table view.
+On click, that button opens another page, which will allow an admin to see all changes and who made them:

 ![https://backpackforlaravel.com/uploads/docs-4-0/operations/revisions.png](https://backpackforlaravel.com/uploads/docs-4-0/operations/revisions.png)